mihalis68/chef-bcpc/docs/network-arch-v1.md

-given the fully converged BCPC architecture ; fully converged, in this case, meaning that many nodes both host Ceph content and virtual machines (VMs) and so see both internal storage traffic (such as Ceph replication traffic) AND VM "north-south" i.e. off-cluster traffic such as webserver traffic to the outside world.
+given the fully converged BCPC architecture ; fully converged, in this case, meaning that many nodes both host Ceph content and virtual machines (VMs) and so see both internal storage traffic (such as Ceph replication traffic) AND VM "north-south" traffic i.e. off-cluster traffic such as webserver traffic to the outside world.

-BCPC Cluster builds also typically require a 5th network for machine management (unless you use a lot of keyboards, mice and screens!).
+Note : BCPC Cluster builds also typically require a 5th network for machine management (unless you use a lot of keyboards, mice and screens!).
 The management console ( 'BMC') supporting IPMI or similar vendor-specific interfaces for controlling power, boot order etc will often be on this separate network (sometimes known as the "out of band" or "OOB" network), however this document does not cover the OOB network.

 [1] running on < 3 physical NICs is possible, see appendix A